LSHTM-GHECO/DM4HEE_RCode/README.md

 Excel versions of the models used throughout the course are available here (versions aligned with the corresponding book chapters): https://www.herc.ox.ac.uk/downloads/decision-modelling-for-health-economic-evaluation

-We then used this code to aid in writing our tutorial paper entitled "Extensions of Health Economic Evaluation in R for Microsoft Excel Users: A Tutorial for incorporating survival analysis, heterogeneity and value of information".
+We then used this code to aid in writing our tutorial paper entitled "Extensions of Health Economic Evaluation in R for Microsoft Excel Users: A Tutorial for incorporating heterogeneity and conducting value of information analyses".

 ### Repo Layout